ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     All volumes created during VM provisioning are created on the same storage pool as the boot volume irrespective of their tier selection.
     {: note}

     When you pass the user data for the Full Linux Subscription (FLS) images, it should be uncompressed and start with `#cloud-config`.
 The user data should not exceed 63 Kb in size.
+For more information, see [Passing user-defined scripts](/docs/power-iaas?topic=power-iaas-set-full-Linux#cloud-init-fls).
     {: note}

 10. Finally, define your **Network interfaces** by adding a public network, private network, or both.
 When adding an existing private network, you can choose a specific IP address or have one auto-assigned.